sclorg/s2i-python-container/2.7/README.md

     python packages (setuptools and wheel) be upgraded to the most recent version before any Python packages are installed.
 If not set it will use whatever the default version is included by the platform for the Python version being used.

+* **ENABLE_PIPENV**

+    Set this variable to use [Pipenv](https://github.com/kennethreitz/pipenv),
+    the higher-level Python packaging tool, to manage dependencies of the application.
+    This should be used only if your project contains properly formated Pipfile and Pipfile.lock.
+(Implies `UPGRADE_PIP_TO_LATEST` to satisfy dependencies of Pipenv.)

 * **WEB_CONCURRENCY**